Moodswings in to Order

 Moodswings in to Order is the debut studio album of Korean-Australian singer DPR Ian.
 It was released on July 29, 2022 through Dream Perfect Regime.

 Theme

-Moodswings in to Order is a continuation of the "Mito" character that appeared on Moodswings in This Order.
+Moodswings in to Order is a continuation of the "Mito" character that appeared on Moodswings in This Order. and serves as an unprecedented glimpse into Mr. Insanity's character.
 Mito is Mr. Insanity's "first and purest creation — perhaps even the closest replica of him".
-He "craves Mr. Insanity's love to a possessive degree, to the point where sharing his affection is an insult.
+He "craves" Mr. Insanity's love to a possessive degree, to the point where sharing his affection is an insult.
 His greed, however, gets him cast out of Mr. Insanity's world and into despair."